-- Also called electricity spot market, the day-ahead market is the central electricity market for everyday matching of electricity supply and demand. - This electricity market is operated once a day for all hours of the following day through a single blind auction (hourly resolution). - The day-ahead market is organized as a pool: - All bids (buying) and asks (selling) orders are considered simultaneously. - The other market participants' orders are unkown. - A unique price is determined by the market clearing algorithm for all participants. - Market operator: EPEX SPOT (originally Belpex).
+Also called electricity spot market, the day-ahead market is the central electricity market for everyday matching of electricity supply and demand.

+This electricity market is operated once a day for all hours of the following day through a single blind auction (hourly resolution).

+The day-ahead market is organised as a pool:

+- All bids (buying) and asks (selling) orders are considered simultaneously. - The other market participants' orders are unknown. - A unique price (per market zone) is determined by the market clearing algorithm for all participants. - Prices in the different market zones may differ in case of congestion.

+Market operator: EPEX SPOT (originally Belpex).

+Day-ahead market - Timeline